Succession to the Danish throne: History

-From the London Protocol in 1852 till 1953, various male-line descendants of King Christian IX had succession rights in Denmark except King George I of Greece (former Prince William of Denmark) and subsequent Kings of Greece, whose rights to the Danish throne were blocked by Article VI of the 1863 treaty between Denmark, France, Great Britain and Russia recognising George I as King of the Hellenes.
+From the London Protocol in 1852 till 1953, various male-line descendants of King Christian IX had succession rights in Denmark except King George I of Greece (former Prince William of Denmark) and his successors, whose rights to the Danish throne were blocked by Article VI of the 1863 treaty between Denmark, France, the United Kingdom and Russia recognising George I as king of the Hellenes.
+Article VI stated: In no case shall the Crown of Greece and the Crown of Denmark be united on the same head).

 The new Act of Succession terminated succession rights but left the excluded individuals in possession of their titles.
 This created a class of people with royal titles but no rights to the throne.
 As a distinction, those entitled to inherit the throne are called "Prins til Danmark" (Prince to Denmark, although this distinction is not made in English) while those without succession rights are referred to as "Prins af Danmark" (Prince of Denmark).

-From 1853 until 1953, the crown passed according to agnatic primogeniture.
-The monarch in 1953, King Frederick IX, had three daughters but no sons.
-Before the 1953 act, the heir presumptive to the throne was Hereditary Prince Knud, the King's younger brother.
+From 1853 until 1953, the Crown passed according to agnatic primogeniture.
+The monarch in 1953, King Frederik IX, had three daughters but no sons.
+Before the 1953 Act, the heir presumptive to the throne was Hereditary Prince Knud, the King's younger brother.
 The Hereditary Prince was far less popular than the King was.
 Further, his mother-in-law, Princess Helena, was accused of supporting the Nazi movement during the Second World War.
-These factors, combined with a belief that the Salic Law was outdated, resulted in the movement to change the succession law so that Frederick's eldest daughter, the then Princess Margrethe, could inherit the throne.
+These factors, combined with a belief that the Salic law was outdated, resulted in the movement to change the succession law so that Frederick's eldest daughter, the then Princess Margrethe, could inherit the throne.
 Thus, the Salic law was changed to male-preference primogeniture in 1953, meaning that females could inherit, but only if they had no brothers.